Topological superconducting phase in high-Tc superconductor MgB2 with Dirac-nodal-line fermions

-In conclusion, based on first-principles calculations and model analysis, an intriguing inversion and time-reversal symmetry protected Dirac-nodal-line state and the topological zero mode bound to vortices is revealed in high-temperature superconductor MgB$_2$.
-Among the known TSCs, MgB$_2$ is distinguished with outstanding features, an unprecedented high $T_c$ of 40K and a wide range of variable chemical potential of $\sim$2eV.
-Therefore it offers a promising material platform to building novel quantum and spintronics devices, and attracts a broader range of interest.
+In summary, based on first-principles calculations and model analysis, an intriguing inversion and time-reversal symmetry protected Dirac nodal line state is revealed in high-temperature superconductor MgB$_2$.
+Our finding provokes an exciting opportunity to study topological superconducting phase in an unprecedented high temperature and may offer a promising material platform to building novel quantum and spintronics devices.
+It will stimulate future studies of topological phases in a broader range of superconducting materials, such as honeycomb lattice layered structure.

+\textbf{Methods}\\ We performed first-principles calculations within the framework of density-functional theory (DFT) using the Perdew-Burke-Ernzerhof-type generalized gradient approximation (GGA) for the exchange-correlation functional, as implemented in the Vienna ab initio simulation package \cite{Kresse,Perdew}.
+All the calculations are carried out using the kinetic energy cutoff of 500 eV on a 12$\times$12$\times$12 Monkhorst-Pack $k$-point mesh.
+All structures are fully optimized until the residual forces are less than 0.01 eV/{\AA}.
+The SOC is included in the self-consistent electronic structure calculation.
+We construct Wannier representations by projecting the Bloch states from the first-principles calculation of bulk materials onto Mg $s$ and B $s$, $p$ orbitals \cite{Mostofi}.
+Based on Wannier representations, we further calculate the surface density of states and Fermi surface using the surface Green's function method for the (010) surface of a semi-infinite system \cite{Sancho,Wu}. \\ \textbf{Data availability}\\ The data that support the findings of this study are available from the corresponding authors upon reasonable request.

+\textbf{Acknowledgments}\\ We would like to thank Tom\'a\v{s} Bzdu\v{s}ek, QuanSheng Wu and Alexey A. Soluyanov for helpful discussions.
+K.-H.J., H.H. and F.L. acknowledge financial support from DOE-BES (No. DE-FG02-04ER46148).
+We also thank Supercomputing Center at NERSC and CHPC at University of Utah for providing the computing resources.